jconwell3115/jconwell3115/README.md

 ![Version Control](https://img.shields.io/badge/VCS-Git-red?logo=Git&logoColor=yellow)

 ---
 With a strong focus on **automation innovation**, I thrive on building high-performing automation workflows and delivering scalable, innovative solutions that drive real impact.
-My passion lies in **customer experience** and **on-prem network automation**, where I turn complex challenges into opportunities for growth.
+My passion lies in **customer experience** and **network automation**, where I turn complex challenges into opportunities for growth.

 📖 Network engineer turned Network DevOps engineer through necessity and love of coding.